kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 def tObj = TestObjectFactory.byXPath("a_Make Appointment", '//a[@id='btn-make-appointment']')
 ```

-In my projects, I prefer writing locators manually in the code as I do not need the [Record Web Utility](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html) tool to write correct locators.
-So I take the Style C. My test cases call [`new TestObject(id)`](https://github.com/katalon-studio/katalon-studio-testing-framework/blob/master/Include/scripts/groovy/com/kms/katalon/core/testobject/TestObject.java) dynamically.

-But the [Test Objects Refactoring](https://docs.katalon.com/katalon-studio/docs/test-objects-refactoring.html) feature does not support the Style C. Therefore the tool does not help me.
-I need to help myself.
+I personally prefer writing locators manually in the code as I do not need the [Record Web Utility](https://docs.katalon.com/katalon-studio/docs/record-web-utility.html) tool to write correct locators.
+So in most cases I take the Style C. But the [Test Objects Refactoring](https://docs.katalon.com/katalon-studio/docs/test-objects-refactoring.html) feature does not support the Style C. Therefore the tool does not help me.

+I accept that the tool is designed for the common users as [this post](https://forum.katalon.com/t/no-way-to-know-which-object-in-repository-is-being-used-in-scripts/51669/7) mentioned, and the Style C is not common.
+OK, I would help myself.

 # Solution

 I have developed a plugin named *kazurayam-ks-testobject-usage-report*.
 You will utilize its API in your *Test Listener*.
 When you execute a Test Suite, the plugin monitors the invocation of `findTestObject(...)` and `new TestObject(...)` by the Test Cases in the Test Suite.
 The plugin can recognize all of the Style A, B and C.

 When the Test Suite finishes, the plugin compiles some text files in Markdown format where you can find information which Test Object was refered to by which Test Cases.
 The report includes the reference count of each Test Objects.
 The report includes "0-used Test Object in this time of Test Suite run".

-A sample is [here](docs/testobject_usage_full.md).
+A sample report is [here](docs/testobject_usage_full.md).